joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/05/28/dining/shrimp-and-white-beans-but-on-vacation.html

 **Michigan Governor Gretchen Whitmer Will Not Run for President in 2028**\
-`Ms. Whitmer had been viewed as part of a field of possible Democratic candidates.
+`Governor Whitmer of Michigan had been viewed as part of a field of possible Democratic candidates.
 She has been governor for two terms, and is barred from running again.`\
 https://www.nytimes.com/2026/05/28/us/gretchen-whitmer-rules-out-2028.html

 **In Mexico, a House Built Around a Circular Pool**\